Hannibal Buress: Early life

-Hannibal Amir Buress was born in Chicago, Illinois, on February 4, 1983, the son of teacher Margaret and John Buress, a Union Pacific Railroad employee.
+Hannibal Amir Buress was born in Chicago, Illinois, on February 4, 1983, the son of Margaret Buress, a teacher, and John Buress, a Union Pacific Railroad employee.
 He was raised in the Austin neighborhood of Chicago.
 He was named after Carthaginian general Hannibal, and has told stories in his stand-up act about his name causing women to turn him down because of its association with fictional cannibal Hannibal Lecter.
 After attending Steinmetz College Prep, he attended Southern Illinois University Carbondale for four years but did not graduate.
-While there he became friends with hip hop artist Open Mike Eagle.
+While there, he became friends with hip hop artist Open Mike Eagle.

 Career

 Buress began his stand-up career at an open mic in 2002.
 He has been featured in The Awkward Comedy Show special on Comedy Central, and alongside comics Baron Vaughn, Eric André, Marina Franklin, and Victor Varnado, and on the FX sitcom Louie.
 From 2012 to 2020, he co-starred as Eric André's sidekick on The Eric Andre Show.
 In July 2010, Buress made Variety magazine's "Ten Comics to Watch in 2010" list.